jeremyosborne/dnpk/README.md

     - [ ] Switch the core mechanics of the battle module to be a generator, but keep a public method that assume the caller does not care about the generator and just wants the full battle results.
     - [ ] Have the battle module have limits on infinite looping.
     - [ ] Fully test the battle module.
+    - [ ] Allow terrain to be applied specifically to `attackers` or `defenders`.
+This could represent a less ideal situation: attackers have waded across a river and are fighting up into the defenders beach.
 - [ ] Other structures for classic parity:
     - [ ] Ruins / Temples
         - [ ] Searchable by: Heroes (according to original rules)